praveensh8970/praveensh8970/README.md

 I have total 12+ years of experience in IT Industry.

 Currently working in Bosch Global Software Technologies pvt. ltd. as a 'Technical Lead'.

+Working as a contributor, extension developer and consultant for IBM ELM (as DNG & SCM Expert) on Process, Methods & Tools for the projects.

 I have worked in leading organizes : Mindtree Ltd, Robert Bosch & CME Group.